-- We measure ourselves against - challenging targets We challenge our approach to - continuously improve.
-We bring excellence into all areas of our communications with statutory partners, other agencies and the public. - from Panel and external partners to demonstrate the quality of our work to young people. - WE GO OVER & ABOVE IN OUR PROVISION FOR YOUNG PEOPLE - OUR TEAM FEEL VALUED AND ARE DEVELOPING THEIR SKILLS - SUPPORTING OUR CARERS IS AT THE HEART OF THE ORGANISATION - WE PURSUE A CULTURE OF EXCELLENCE IN ALL WE DO
+- WE GO OVER & ABOVE IN OUR PROVISION FOR YOUNG PEOPLE - OUR TEAM FEEL VALUED AND ARE DEVELOPING THEIR SKILLS - SUPPORTING OUR CARERS IS AT THE HEART OF THE ORGANISATION - WE PURSUE A CULTURE OF EXCELLENCE IN ALL WE DO

-Ascent Fostering challenges itself to live its values through engagement with young people, foster carers and staff.
+Ascent Fostering challenges itself to live its values through engagement with young people, foster carers, and staff.
 We reaffirm this with our commitment to supporting young people to recover from the impact of trauma.